ED7121 - Curriculum, Pedagogy and Assessment (2018/19)

 • encourage students to appreciate the interrelatedness of learning, pedagogy, assessment, curricular statements and educational policies;

-• equip students with the understanding and skills to critically analyse curricular provisions and educational processes;
+• equip students with the understanding to critically analyse curricular provisions and educational processes;

 • enable students to contribute to the review and development of educational provision within their own professional context.